ehrpg/qstar/docs/settings/stalker/rules.md

 ### New Skills

-* **Survival** is used to navigate through the zone, reading the weather and staying safe of harm.
+* **Survival** (IN) is used to navigate through the zone, reading the weather and staying safe of harm.
 It also allows you to follow and track down creatures, people and vehicles, if the tracks are fresh.

-* **Knowledge** adds new areas of expertise, namely mutants and anomalies.
+* **Knowledge** (IN) adds new areas of expertise, namely mutants and anomalies.

-* **Scientific method** allows a character to combine any knowledge area with this skill.
-This is used to find out more, or even details unknown to mankind, about the chosen scientific field.